 Next Steps (Individually & Collectively)

 This week go through the “Satisfied” booklet or tool in GodTools.
+(Recommended: Download the free GodTools app on your smartphone.)
 What next step do you sense from God: do you need to pray to be filled with the Spirit?
 What sin do you need to confess?
-Share your reflections with a friend, teammate, or ministry coach.
+Share your reflections with a friend, teammate, pastor, or ministry coach.